More praise for Charlie's Waiting

 “… director and Parity Artistic Director, Ludovica Villar-Hauser has polished [the production] to mirror-perfection.” -

-Ludovica's directorial accomplishments include the New York premiere of Otho Eskin’s Duet; the world premiere of Teresa Lotz’s She Calls Me Firefly; the Off-Broadway world premiere and West End premiere of Gregory Murphy’s The Countess (634 Off-Broadway performances); Philip Ridley’s Leaves of Glass; and Laura Pedersen’s For Heaven’s Sake!, among many other critically-acclaimed productions.
+Ludovica's directorial accomplishments include the world premiere of Mêlisa Annis' Charlie's Waiting; the New York premiere of Otho Eskin’s Duet; the world premiere of Teresa Lotz’s She Calls Me Firefly; the Off-Broadway world premiere and West End premiere of Gregory Murphy’s The Countess (634 Off-Broadway performances); Philip Ridley’s Leaves of Glass; and Laura Pedersen’s For Heaven’s Sake!, among many other critically-acclaimed productions.

 Previous to her many credits in New York, at twenty-three, Ludovica was the youngest woman ever to simultaneously produce and direct in London’s West End.
 Her production of O’Neill’s Long Day’s Journey Into Night transferred after its initial run to a larger West End venue.
 In the New York theatre industry, Ludovica is one of the few women to have owned and operated her own theatre – The Greenwich Street Theatre – which she ran for seventeen years.
 During this time she developed more than thirty new plays and presented the work of hundreds of theatre artists.